ephraimduncan/awesome-developer-dictionary/README.md

 ## P

+- **package**: a namespace that organizes a set of related classes and interfaces.
+- **package manager**: a programming language's tool to create project environments and easily import external dependencies.
 - **parameter**: a variable that are used in the function declaration to represent those arguments that were sent to the function during the function call.
 - **plugin**: _see [extension](#e)_
 - **polymorphism**: an object-oriented programming concept that refers to the ability of a variable, function or object to take on multiple forms.